Career outlook

 • Scientific research and analysis

-• Laboratory techniques, forensic analysis
+• Laboratory techniques, forensic and material culture analysis

-• Design survey, questionnaires, interviews; implement, code, and analyze interviews
+• Design survey, questionnaires, interviews; implement, code and analyze interviews

 • Critical thinking and communication